dhruvpal05/Skillsy/README.md

-# Skill Swap Platform
+# Skillsy Platform

 ## 🧩 Problem Statement

 In a world where everyone possesses unique talents and skills, there is often a lack of accessible platforms for peer-to-peer knowledge and skill exchange.
-The **Skill Swap Platform** is designed to bridge that gap by enabling users to list the skills they can offer and request the ones they wish to learn in return.
+The **Skillsy Platform** is designed to bridge that gap by enabling users to list the skills they can offer and request the ones they wish to learn in return.

 The platform promotes community-driven learning, encourages mutual growth, and eliminates the need for monetary transactions.
 Users can manage availability, search others by skill, accept or reject swap offers, and provide feedback post-interaction.
 An admin panel ensures safety, moderation, and platform integrity.